 This is one of the highest privileges that God has given us - being able to serve others and show them the grace and mercy that God has shown us.
-Fill out a dream team application so we can get you plugged into the serve team that is right for you!
+Once you go through Next Steps you can serve on our Dream Team!

 Jeff Connor is the Lead Pastor of WHWC along with his wife, Kim Connor.
 Both were trained at Southeastern College where they met and fell in love during the Spring of 1986.

 They began their ministry serving as youth pastors for Pastor Reggie Scarborough at Family Worship Center in Lakeland, Florida in 1986.
 It was there that Pastor Jeff felt a call to be a full time pastor.

 In March, 1991 they pioneered their first church in Haines City, Florida with a congregation of 100 people.
 Three years later, the Haines City congregation of 240 people had an opportunity to move to Winter Haven, Florida and become Winter Haven Worship Center.